 Welcome to the summer of 2020.
 It will affectionately be forever known as the summer where we couldn’t go anywhere except exploring in our own backyard.
 While the past few months have been utter emotional garbage for many, including myself, I’m turning my thoughts to the silver linings.
 There are a lot of positives on staying local, less travel time in the air with the kids and hearing them ask “are we there yet?”.
 I’m becoming an expert in southern Ontario.
 Seeing some of the same highways in different directions and at different times of day means seeing something new all the time.
-On that vein, once again, I find myself in Norfolk County.
+In that vein, once again, I find myself in Norfolk County.

 Happily, I’m back on Ride The Bine, a fully guided beer and wine tour with my friends and fellow co-founders of the Toronto Bloggers Collective, Chris Mitchell and his wife Bri, Chris Rudder and Kevin Wagar.
 We are safely, in our new COVID style world order, reconnecting and enjoying some social distancing fun.
 It’s been months since we’d all laid eyes on each other in person and I cried like a baby all over Chris Rudder’s shoulder.
-For real, wrecked my eye make up before I even left Toronto.
+For real, wrecked my eye makeup before I even left Toronto.
 This period has been hard on everyone.

 Back to our day trip – Ride The Bine was started in March of 2017 by Amanda and Susan – 2 local girls with a passion for all things Norfolk.
 Amanda was our tour animator for the day and she is FUN!